 - A change in your accounting policy on your company accounts.

 - A person stopped to be a person with significant control.
 How this would affect your confirmation statement.

 The chairman should sign the minutes at the end of the meeting or in the next meeting.

 Your shareholders (members) are entitled to see the minutes at the end of the meetings without charge and on payment of a small fee to receive copies.

 The minutes should be in a form, whether paper or electronic, that is not vulnerable to changes after the event.
-It is suggested that they are bound copies rather than loose leaf pages.
+For example, the chairman would initial on every single page of the minutes.
+It is suggested that they are bound copies rather than loose-leaf pages.